dplochcoder/TheHuntIsOn/README.md

 ### Intangible Gates Module
 Makes all arena gates intangible for the player character.

-### ItemNetworkModule
+### EventNetworkModule
-The ItemNetworkModule networks obtained items by the speedrunner and then grants the hunters items based on this.
+The EventNetworkModule networks certain events, such as obtained items by the speedrunner and then grants the hunters items based on this and sends a message.
-The module uses a configuration file next to the `.dll` file named `networked-items.json`.
+The module uses a configuration file next to the `.dll` file named `networked-event.json`.
-This file determines which items that the speedrunner picks up will trigger another set of items to be granted to the hunters.
+This file determines which events that the speedrunner causes will trigger a set of items to be granted to the hunters.
 If there is no such file found next to the `.dll` file, it will generate a default file.

 An example of the format of the file is the following:
 ```json